flyerhzm/bullet/README.md

 If you use activerecord 2.x, please use bullet <= 4.5.0

-If you use activerecord 3.x, plesae use bullet < 5.5.0
+If you use activerecord 3.x, please use bullet < 5.5.0

 ## External Introduction